Particle: Size

 The term "particle" is usually applied differently to three classes of sizes.
 The term macroscopic particle, usually refers to particles much larger than atoms and molecules.
 These are usually abstracted as point-like particles, even though they have volumes, shapes, structures, etc. Examples of macroscopic particles would include powder, dust, sand, pieces of debris during a car accident, or even objects as big as the stars of a galaxy.

 Another type, microscopic particles usually refers to particles of sizes ranging from atoms to molecules, such as carbon dioxide, nanoparticles, and colloidal particles.
 These particles are studied in chemistry, as well as atomic and molecular physics.

-The smallest of particles are the subatomic particles, which refer to particles smaller than atoms.
+The smallest particles are the subatomic particles, which refer to particles smaller than atoms.
 These would include particles such as the constituents of atoms – protons, neutrons, and electrons – as well as other types of particles which can only be produced in particle accelerators or cosmic rays.
 These particles are studied in particle physics.

-Because of their extremely small size, the study of microscopic and subatomic particles fall in the realm of quantum mechanics.
+Because of their extremely small size, the study of microscopic and subatomic particles falls in the realm of quantum mechanics.
 They will exhibit phenomena demonstrated in the particle in a box model, including wave–particle duality, and whether particles can be considered distinct or identical is an important question in many situations.